Introductory Biology Courses

 - Sequence of Courses: What to Take When

-Many (but not all) bioscience students elect to take math and chemistry their first year and postpone their introductory sequence until their second year.
+Many (but not all) bioscience majors encourage students to take math and chemistry their first year and postpone their introductory sequence until their second year.
 For students postponing their introductory sequence, finding a way to stay engaged with biology and keep nourishing that passion for the life sciences in the first year can be important.

-If you are interested in finding out more about the breadth of biological sciences options and careers before you enroll in an introductory sequence, or if you just want to stay engaged in the subject you love during your first year, consider Exploring Biology, a 1-credit course designed for first-year students.
+If you are interested in finding out more about the breadth of biological sciences options and careers before you enroll in an introductory sequence, or if you just want to stay engaged in the subject you love during your first year, consider Exploring Biology, a 2-credit course designed for first-year students.
 This course is not required for any major, but it will fulfill the CALS Freshman Seminar requirement.